 This structure causes the electrical current to only flow in one direction.
 If a voltage is applied to the diode forcing electrons in the diode from the P region towards the N region, then the depleted region grows and the electrical current will not flow.
 If the voltage is reversed the depletion zone shrinks to zero and electrons will flow.

-Photon Induced Electron Hole Pair Production and Electron Hole Recombination and Photoemission
+Photon Induced Electron+Hole Pair Production and Electron+Hole Recombination and Photoemission

-The structure of the diode allows for electrons that can be moved toward the P type region and fill the electron gaps, and it also allows for electrons to be removed from bonds in the depletion zone to be moved towards the N type region.
+The structure of the diode allows some electrons that can be moved toward the P type region and fill the electron gaps, and it also allows some electrons to be removed from bonds in the depletion zone to be moved towards the N type region.
 When a voltage is applied from the N region to the P region, the extra non-bonded electrons in the N region are moved and when they reach a P region, they will lower their energy to fill in the bond, this process is called carrier recombination and photo emission.
-The energy lost by the electron during recombination releases a photon of light matching this amount of energy.
+The energy lost by the electron during recombination (“falling into” a hole) releases a photon of light matching this amount of energy.
 Different materials will have a different amount of energy change during recombination and this results in a photon of different amount of energy.
 The amount of energy is related to the frequency of the photon times Planck’s constant, E = hf.
 The epoxy used does not dictate the color light released by the diode, instead it is based on the material used at the p and n regions.
-The epoxy may provide a filter or an aesthetic.
+The epoxy may provide a collimating element, filter or an aesthetic.

-This property occurs in reverse as well; if an LED is hooked up to a voltmeter and the specific frequency of light hits electrons at the PN junction it will cause the electrons to increase in energy and it will drift towards the N region.
-This process is called carrier generation and photo absorption.
-The electron drift during carrier generation causes the voltmeter to measure a change in voltage.
+The recombination / photoemission process occurs in reverse as well; if an LED is hooked up to a voltmeter and the specific frequency of light hits electrons at the PN junction, photon absorption will cause some electrons to increase in energy, separate leaving a hole behind and then drift towards the N region.
+This process is called carrier pair (electron +hole) generation and photo absorption.
+The electron and hole drift during carrier generation causes the voltmeter to measure a change in voltage.
 The greater the intensity of light, the greater the voltage reading.
 If a voltmeter is connected with one orientation it will result in a positive reading of voltage.
 If the voltage is connected in reverse, it will read the same number, but negative.

-Now that LEDs can be made from many different materials and can emit (and absorb) a wide variety of frequencies, depending on the materials used, we can now treat them as “pseudo” rods and cones like those in eyes.
-LEDs with different materials and different frequencies can be purchased online (Hughes, 2018).
+Now that LEDs can be made from many different materials and can emit (and absorb) a wide variety of frequencies, depending on the materials used, we can now treat them as “pseudo” rods and cones like those in animal eyes.
+LEDs made with different materials and different frequencies can be purchased online (Hughes, 2018).
 Pointing those LEDs towards different sources of light will provide a different reading for the voltmeter connected to each LED.

-Lesson Progression

 The materials collected can be found in Table 2.